emilymboyle/neuroanatomy-labmanual/docs/surface.md

 <p class="caption">(\#fig:bflmiii)(ref:blmiii)</p>
 </div>

-## Cytoarchitectonic areas according to Brodmann
+## Cytoarchitectonic Areas According To Brodmann

-1. Label the highlighted Brodamann areas with the corresponding numbers and names.
+1. Label the highlighted areas with the corresponding numbers given by Broadmann.

 (ref:bl) A lateral view of the cytoarchitectonic areas of the human brain according to Brodmann.